PierreRochard/bitcoin-investment-theses/bitcoin_governance.md

 Nodes will not propagate  transactions and blocks which break the rules.
 In fact, nodes will disconnect and ban peers which are sending invalid transactions and blocks.

 ## Has the current Bitcoin governance model resulted in more trustlessness?

-## Possible deciders?

-Social media

-Users
-* Users of the Bitcoin network
-* Users of businesses that use the Bitcoin network

-Businesses

-Investors

-Developers

-Miners

-Full nodes